Saudia: Development (2000s–2020s)

-The Rise of Saudia (2020s–2030s)
+Continued growth and new brand identity (2020s–present)

-In April 2021, Saudia Airlines announced that on April 19, it will try the mobile app developed by the International Air Transport Association (IATA) that helps passengers to manage their travel information and documents in a digital way.
+In April 2021, Saudia announced that on 19 April, it will try the mobile app developed by the International Air Transport Association (IATA) that helps passengers manage their travel information and documents digitally.

-In December 2021, Saudia was in talks with the two major aircraft manufacturers Airbus and Boeing in purchasing new wide-body aircraft, the airline will decide in early 2022 whether it will order the Airbus A350 or the Boeing 777X, or it might purchase more Boeing 787's instead.
-The airline also chose the CFM Leap engine to power its Airbus A321neo's which are expected to be delivered in 2024.
-The airline’s plan is to have 250 planes in it’s fleet by 2030..
+In December 2021, Saudia was in talks with the two major aircraft manufacturers Airbus and Boeing in purchasing new wide-body aircraft, the airline will decide in early 2022 whether it will order the Airbus A350 or the Boeing 777X, or it might purchase more Boeing 787s instead.
+The airline also chose the CFM International LEAP engine to power its Airbus A321neos which are expected to be delivered in 2024.
+The airline plans to have 250 planes in its fleet by 2030.

-In April 2022 services began to Seoul, Beijing, Batumi, Mykonos, Barcelona, Malaga, Bangkok, Chicago, Moscow, Entebbe and Kyiv.
-Services to Kyiv are currently delayed due to the 2022 Russian invasion of Ukraine.
-In June 2022, they reintroduced services to Zürich.
-In July 2022 Saudia signed a contract with the Air Connectivity Programme to launch four new destinations to Zurich, Barcelona, Tunis and Kuala Lumpur.
+In April 2022, services began to Seoul, Beijing, Batumi, Mykonos, Barcelona, Málaga, Bangkok, Chicago, Moscow, Entebbe and Kyiv.
+Services to Kyiv are currently not operating due to the 2022 Russian invasion of Ukraine.
+In June 2022, they resumed services to Zürich.
+In July 2022, Saudia signed a contract with the Air Connectivity Programme to launch four new destinations to Zürich, Barcelona, Tunis and Kuala Lumpur.

-In March 2023, Saudia ordered 39 Boeing 787s split between the -9 and -10 variants, with options for a further 10 aircraft.
+In March 2023, Saudia ordered 39 Boeing 787s split between the -9 and -10 variants, with options for a further ten aircraft.

+In September 2023, Saudia announced a brand and livery rebrand back to the 1970s design and logo.
+It also introduced a new travel AI assistant called "SAUDIA", using OpenAI's GPT-4.

+In January 2025, Saudia announced that the airline will be relocating its London to Neom route from Heathrow to Gatwick.
+The Heathrow route utilized larger Boeing 787-9 aircraft whereas Gatwick enables the airline to introduce smaller Airbus A320 aircraft, thus aligning capacity with demand and optimizing the airline's operational efficiency.

 Awards

-Saudia was named the World's Most Improved Airline' for 2017 and 2020 by SkyTrax.
+Saudia was named the World's Most Improved Airline for 2017 and 2020 by SkyTrax.